github/site-policy/Policies/omnibuilds-terms-of-service.md

 **Short version:** *You are responsible for any fees associated with your use of OmniBuilds.
 We are responsible for communicating those fees to you clearly and accurately, and letting you know well in advance if those prices change.*

 #### 1. Pricing
-Our pricing and payment terms are available at [omnibuilds.com/pricing](https://omnibuilds.com/pricing).
 If you agree to a subscription price, that will remain your price for the duration of the payment term; however, prices are subject to change at the end of a payment term.

 #### 2. Upgrades, Downgrades, and Changes
 - We will immediately bill you when you upgrade from the free plan to any paying plan.
 - If you change from a monthly billing plan to a yearly billing plan, OmniBuilds will bill you for a full year at the next monthly billing date.
 - If you upgrade to a higher level of service, we will bill you for the upgraded plan immediately.
-- You may change your level of service at any time by [choosing a plan option](https://omnibuilds.com/pricing) or going into your [Billing settings](https://omnibuilds.com/settings/billing).
+- You may change your level of service at any time by choosing a plan option or going into your Billing settings.
 If you choose to downgrade your account, you may lose access to Content, features, or capacity of your account.
-Please see our section on [Cancellation](#l-cancellation-and-termination) for information on getting a copy of that Content.

 #### 3. Billing Schedule; No Refunds
 - For monthly or yearly payment plans, the Service is billed in advance on a monthly or yearly basis respectively and is non-refundable.
 There will be no refunds or credits for partial months of service, downgrade refunds, or refunds for months unused with an open account; however, the service will remain active for the length of the paid billing period.